Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

 Despite the diverse applications, evolutionary algorithms generally follow a uniform framework, as discussed in [Putting it Together](#putting-it-together).
 Interestingly, many of the design considerations we covered in this blog post are even more broadly applicable to the field of data engineering.

-If you're intersted in exploring the use of genetic algorithms for creative purposes, I can recommend:
+If you're interested in exploring the use of genetic algorithms for creative purposes, I can recommend:

 - "The Nature of Code" by Daniel Shiffman, particularly the chapters on evolutionary algorithms.
 - "Generative Art" by Matt Pearson, which discusses the principles of algorithmic art creation.